brain-workshop/brainworkshop/Readme.txt

 ----------------------------------------------------------------------
 Change Log:

+4.7:
+* Toggling Manual Mode no longer reverts to default settings
+* Title screen graphic is now colored inversely when a black background is selected
+* Stats file may be specified on the command line with --statsfile, complementing the --configfile command line parameter

 4.5:
 * First release with Quad N-Back and other new modes
 * Includes various improvements by Jonathan Toomim